shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     }
 }
 ```

-This is straight forward reducer that stores whatever data is dispatched with SET_TOKEN_DATA type.
+This is straight forward reducer that stores whatever data is dispatched with the SET_TOKEN_DATA type.

-We will need to add this reducer to combine reducers function call.
+We will need to add this reducer to the combine reducers function call.

 ```js
 const reducers = combineReducers({walletConfig: connectWalletReducer, tokenData: tokenDataReducer});
 ```